maddox05/Fahrenheit-to-Celsius-Calculator/README.md

-I tried to use classes but I failed someone please help me figure out classes and .self - Thanks! - Maddox
+I tried to use classes but I failed someone please help me figure out classes and .self -hi